nisanthchunduru/fairplay/README.md

 gem 'fairplay'
 ```

-Run
+and install it

 ```
 bundle install
 ```

+## Usage

-Add a rate limit policy to a Sidekiq worker you wish to rate limit.
+Add a rate limit policy to the Sidekiq worker you'd like to rate limit.
 Here's an example below

 ```ruby
 # In app/workers/process_message.rb